RamonJOrtega/jobSearchApp/README.md

 To run.
 1. Install dependencies listed above
+2. In the command prompt cd pages/ to navigate to the pages prompt.
-2. In the command prompt, enter nodemon index.hs
+3. In the command prompt, enter nodemon index.hs
-3. Open a browser and navigate to http://localhost:8001/
+4. Open a browser and navigate to http://localhost:8001/

 Home Page Shown Below
 ![alt text](https://github.com/RamonJOrtega/jobSearchApp/blob/main/appHome1.png)